Zahner-elektrik/Zahner-Analysis-Python/README.md

 * Perform ZHIT evaluation
 * Plot the result

-# 📧 Haveing a question?
+# 📧 Having a question?

 Send an [mail](mailto:support@zahner.de?subject=Zahner-Analysis-Python%20Question&body=Your%20Message) to our support team.